Felipe Sonsong: Martyrdom

-On July 24, 1684, a band of forty warriors entered the stockade at Agaña under the pretense of attending Mass, attacked the Spanish force, and killed several of the defenders.
-Felipe Songsong was nearly beheaded but because of his strong physique despite his age, he died of the severe wounds six months later.
+On July 23, 1684, a band of forty warriors entered the stockade at Agaña under the pretense of attending Mass, attacked the Spanish force, and killed several of the defenders.
+Felipe Sonsong was severely wounded but survived, though succumbing to his wounds a year and half later on January 11, 1686.

 The initial processes of the cause for beatification of San Vitores were held in Guam, Manila, Mexico City and Toledo, Spain in the last quarter of the 17th century.
 The cause was shelved indefinitely upon the suppression of the Jesuits in the 18th century.
 It was revived only in 1980.
 San Vitores was finally beatified in 1985 and Pedro Calungsod was canonized by Pope Benedict XVI on October 21, 2012.

 Beatification

-The Center for Kapampangan Studies of Holy Angel University has submitted its recommendation to the Archdiocese of San Fernando, for the cause of beatification of Felipe Songsong.
+The Center for Kapampangan Studies of Holy Angel University has submitted its recommendation to the Archdiocese of San Fernando, for the cause of beatification of Felipe Sonsong.
 However, the process between the initial beatification and canonization at the St. Peter's Basilica in the Vatican is a long process.